 Are ferns toxic to cats?

-Depending on the plant, a cat ingesting a fern can cause anything from mild, transient discomfort to a full-blown emergency.
-Most ferns are not toxic to cats, but ferns have look-alike cousins that can cause severe consequences if eaten by your pet.
+Depending on the plant they can be.
+A cat ingesting a fern can cause mild and transient discomfort to a full-blown emergency.
+Most ferns are not toxic to cats.
+Some have look-alike cousins that can cause severe consequences when ingested by a feline.

 Can cats eat ferns?

 According to the ASPCA, plants that are considered true ferns are generally safe to keep in a home with cats.
-True ferns many people keep in their homes include the Boston, button, rabbit's foot, and staghorn varieties.
-You should discourage your cat from eating them, but these plants are not dangerous.
+These are the Boston, button, rabbit's foot, and staghorn varieties.
+You should still discourage your cat from eating them.
+These plants are not dangerous but not healthy either.

 What ferns are safe for cats?